calabash/calabash-android/README.md

 Configuration
 -------------
+We assume that you already have the Android SDK installed and that `$ANDROID_HOME` is pointing to it.

 Change the following value in the `build.properties` file:

 * `tested.package_name` the package name from your AndroidManifest.xml.
 * `tested.main_activity` the fully qualified name of your main activity.
 * `tested.project.apk` path to the APK you want to test.

-Make sure that the app you are trying to test is signed with the `key.store` certificate.
+**Notice:** Make sure that the app you are trying to test is signed with the `key.store` certificate.

 Writing a test